ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

     else return 2;
   else return 3;
 ```
-what we have done here is used the structure of the target labels themselves, information that the existing algorithm never uses.
+what we have done here is used the structure of the target labels themselves which the existing algorithm makes limited use of.
 In assembly:
 ```
 .LcZo_info:
 	movq 8(%rbp),%rax